 BOTHWELL TIMELINE

-This updated timeline is based on one prepared by Mary Ramsay and an unknown Bothwell resident.
+This updated timeline is based on one prepared by Mary Ramsay, the Bothwell Historical Society, and an unknown Bothwell resident.

 1807